Product Contact Point

 In Austria, the Austrian Chamber of Commerce (WKO) is the official → SOLVIT contact point .German Textfor businesses.

-- Product Contact Point (→ BMDW) German Text
+- Product Contact Point (→ BMAW) German Text

-- Mutual recognition of goods (→ BMDW) German Text
+- Mutual recognition of goods (→ BMAW) German Text

 - Product Contact Points (→ WKO) German Text